CCEP > About CCEP

 The RFF Center for Climate and Electricity Policy (CCEP) conducts research and analysis designed to inform the development of domestic and international climate mitigation, adaptation, and electricity policies.

 CCEP researchers respond to requests for research, analysis, and briefings from policymakers and stakeholders in the United States and abroad; analyze newly proposed policies; develop new analytical tools; create proposals for new policy designs; and host continuing dialogues among key decisionmakers and researchers to elevate the quality of policy discussions.

-CCEP thanks the following supporters for their generous contributions during 2012.
+CCEP thanks the following for their generous support during 2013:

 American Honda Motor Company

 The Grantham Foundation for the Protection of the Environment

 The Mistra Foundation

 The Salt River Project